1908 Messina earthquake: Earthquake

 A young doctor who escaped with his life later recounted that "the profound silence was broken by an extraordinary noise like the bursting of a thousand bombs, followed by a rushing and torrential rain."
 Then he heard a "sinister whistling sound" which he likened to "a thousand red hot irons hissing in the water."
 Other survivors reported that there were three separate and different movements during the 37-second main shock: the first shaking backwards and forwards, the second thrusting violently upwards, with the third moving in a circular motion.
 Most accounts concur that it was the second upwards motion that caused the widespread destruction in Messina; the accompanying noise described as having been "exactly like that made by a fast train in a tunnel".

 The elevated death toll was due to the fact that most people were asleep, and killed outright or buried alive in their beds, as their houses collapsed on top of them.
-Thousands were trapped under debris, suffering horrific injuries of which many would die.
+Thousands were trapped under debris, and died from their injuries.
 One week before the earthquake, 160,000 inhabitants were counted in the entire Messina commune.
 On 28 December, Messina was even more crowded than usual, due to the number of overnight visitors from outlying areas who had come to the city to see a performance of Giuseppe Verdi's opera Aida, which had been staged the previous evening at the Vittorio Emanuele II theatre.